LogoLogo

 Configuration Options

 The configuration options can be passed at the time of instantiation.
 All the configuration options are optional.
 Some options can also be set globally.
-See Configuration for more details.
+See for more details.